-ELEMENT R EQUIRED INFORMATION Number of original planted acres to tenths (0.10).
-Acres It is the carryover insured's responsibility to account for all prior acreage reported.
+ELEMENT REQUIRED INFORMATION Number of original planted acres to tenths (0.10).
+Acres It is the carryover insured's responsibility to account for all prior acreag reported.
 If blocks or partial acreage has been removed from the APH database, see Para.1511.
-Density For all crops, except cranberries and lowbush blueberries: Calculate the plant density (number of trees/vines/bushes per acre) as follows: number of square feet ÷ number of square feet per tree (based on per acre the current planting pattern) There are 43,560 square feet per acre.
+Density For all crops, except cranberries and lowbush blueberries: Calculate the plant density (number of trees/vines/bushes per acre) as follows: number of square feet number of square feet per tree (based on per acre the current planting pattern) There are 43,560 square feet per acre.
 Based on a tree spacing of 20 X 20 = 400 square ft., the number of trees per acre is calculated as 43,560 square ft. per acre ÷ 400 square ft. per tree = 109 trees per acre.
 Or, if trees are being interplanted as a part of a tree replacement program and the spacing changes to 10 X 20 = 200 sq. ft., per tree, the correct density becomes 43,560 sq. ft. per acre ÷ 200 sq. ft. = 218 trees per acre.
 Percent Stand For all crops except cranberries and lowbush blueberries, the insured must identify the percent stand from the initial planting pattern and planted acres.
 Calculate the percent stand by dividing the number of insurable trees/vines/bushes by the product of density multiplied by original acres.
 Example: 10 acres were initially planted in an 18 x 20 planting pattern with 121 trees per acre.
 The insured reports 968 trees; the percent stand would be 80 percent [968 trees / (121 trees/acre x 10 acres)].
 The percent stand column would display 80% stand and in the acres column there would be 10 acres.
 The Acreage Report would reflect 8.0 insurable acres due to the removal of 2.0 acres of trees.
+For low bush blueberries: Enter the estimated percent plant cover (less 5 percent for shrinkage).
+If the decrease in percent stand is less than 20% (or the percentage specified in the applicable SP) based on the original planting pattern a RO DY request is not required.

 ELEMENT REQUIRED INFORMATION Insurable or Uninsurable Designate whether this block has met insurability requirements.
 Refer to the policy provisions, the actuarial document(s), and this procedure for determining insurable and uninsurable acreage.
-Example : Acreage must be reported as uninsurable when minimum requirements are not met for: (a) Age; (b) Yield per acre; and/or (c) Age and yield per acre.
+Example: Acreage must be reported as uninsurable when minimum requirements are not met for: (a) Age; (b) Yield per acre; and/or (c) Age and yield per acre.
 When minimum production requirements, age, or a combination of production and/or age are not met, acreage must be reported as uninsurable.
 When prior production or acreage is commingled, the entire commingled acreage must meet the production minimum requirements for insurability.
 Acreage combined to meet insurability requirements may require additional yield adjustment by the AIP or should be submitted as a RO Determined Yield Request.
 Totals (For Acres and Number of Plants) This is the last row in the table on the form used to enter the summation of the total acres and total number of plants.
-IMPORTANT: Prior to answering these questions, the average yield from the preliminary APH database must be calculated.
-Has Damage (E.G., Disease, Hail, Freeze) Occurred to Trees/Vines/Bushes/Bog that Will Reduce the Insured Crop's Production from Previous Crop Years?
+IMPORTANT: Prior to answ must be calculated.
+IMPORTANT: Prior to answering these questions, the average yield from the preliminary APH database must be calculated Has Damage (E.G., Disease, Hail, Freeze) Occurred to Trees/Vines/Bushes/Bog that Will Reduce the Insured Crop's Production from Previous Crop Years?
+If applicable, list type of disease.
 An insured must answer "YES" if they have a tree disease present in the orchard/grove.
 Provide the type of disease identified by the insured, e.g., Citrus Blight, Citrus Canker, Citrus Greening, Citrus Tristeza.
 If yes to damage caused by disease, list type of disease.
-If applicable, list type of disease.